Indian religions

-Indian religions, sometimes also termed Indic religions or Dharmic religions, are the religions that originated in the Indian subcontinent.
-These religions, which include Buddhism, Hinduism, Jainism, and Sikhism, (Note: Adams: "Indian religions, including early Buddhism, Hinduism, Jainism, and Sikhism, and sometimes also Theravāda Buddhism and the Hindu- and Buddhist-inspired religions of South and Southeast Asia".) are also classified as Eastern religions.
+Indian religions, also known as Dharmic religions, are the religions that originated in the Indian subcontinent.
+These religions, which include Buddhism, Hinduism, Jainism, Sikhism and faiths based on these doctrines, (Note: Adams: "Indian religions, including early Buddhism, Hinduism, Jainism, and Sikhism, and sometimes also Theravāda Buddhism and the Hindu- and Buddhist-inspired religions of South and Southeast Asia".) are also classified as part of Eastern religions.
 Although Indian religions are connected through the history of India, they constitute a wide range of religious communities, and are not confined to the Indian subcontinent.